Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Keeda bless Humans, but they knew how to do things to meat that would make the livestock glad it was slaughtered.
 Marinades, rubs, smoking, stuffing, glazes and sauces, herbs and cheese and condiments...

-Maybe it was an appreciation of the new and exotic, since Gaoian cuisine was reportedly very popular on Earth these days...but whatever the reason, the smell was of a slow-smoked deer cooked with all of Firth’s considerable skill, and behind *that* Regaari could smell the creamy richness of Gran’ma Burgess’ famous mac…
+Maybe it was an appreciation of the new and exotic, since Gaoian cuisine was reportedly very popular on Earth these days... but whatever the reason, the smell was of a slow-smoked deer cooked with all of Firth’s considerable skill, and behind *that* Regaari could smell the creamy richness of Gran’ma Burgess’ famous mac…

 They’d pulled out all the stops for his birthday party.